-DevOps Institute is a member-based community that also provides courseware, content, testing and certification services.
-Our member community also provides opportunities for members to engage via forums, job boards, live and virtual events, both online and in the physical world.
+DevOps Institute Inc. (“DevOps Institute”, “we”, or “us”) is a member-based community that also delivers courseware, content, testing and certification services.
+Our member community also provides opportunities for members to engage via forums, job boards, live and virtual events.

 Personal information is information relating to an identified or identifiable natural person.
-An identifiable natural person is one who can be identified, directly or indirectly, by reference to an identifier such as a name, email, an identification number, certification number, location data, or an online identifier.
+An identifiable natural person is one who can be identified, directly or indirectly, by reference to an identifier such as a name, email, an identification number, location data, or an online identifier.

 We do not consider personal information to include information that has been anonymized or aggregated so that it can no longer be used to identify a specific natural person, whether in combination with other information or otherwise.

-Personal information collected from Registered Education Partners
+Personal information collected from Education Partners

 DevOps Institute maintains a registry of individuals who have been certified on DevOps Institute certification products that includes your personal information.
-We do this in order to provide you with a history or evidence of your certifications, or to demonstrate proof of a prerequisite for other trainings.
+We do this in order to provide you with a history or evidence of your certifications, or to demonstrate proof of a prerequisite for other training.
 The registry is not available in the public domain and you may request us to delete your registry account.
 We will not provide information about your certifications to anyone without your express permission.

 Online Testing Account